November 17, 2005

 Chief U.N. weapons inspector Hans Blix has said that during those inspections, inspectors never found any "smoking gun."

-At another point in his speech yesterday, the President said he can respect those who disagreed with him all along, and decried those whom he said were playing politics with the war -
+At another point in his speech yesterday, the President said he can respect those who disagreed with him all along, and decried those whom he said were playing politics with the war -After failing to secure U.N. authorization to use force to disarm Iraq, Bush gave Saddam 48 hours to step down or face war in a speech Monday night.

 Some of our elected leaders have opposed this war all along.
 I disagreed with them, but I respect their willingness to take a consistent stand.
 Yet some Democrats who voted to authorize the use of force are now rewriting the past.
 They are playing politics with this issue and they are sending mixed signals to our troops and the enemy.
 And that's irresponsible.